Generalised M\"obius Categories and Convolution Kleene Algebras: Convolution n -Kleene algebras

 Higher convolution Kleene algebras thus allow us to assign weights to cells of $n$-catoids and strict $n$-categories in a coherent way.

-\begin{example} Strict $n$-categories have found applications in higher-dimensional rewriting~\cite{AraBGMMM23}.
+\begin{exa} Strict $n$-categories have found applications in higher-dimensional rewriting~\cite{AraBGMMM23}.
 Recently, slightly different $n$-Kleene algebras have been used to prove basic rewriting properties such as coherent Newman's lemmas or coherent Church-Rosser theorems in this setting~\cite{CalkGMS22}.
-The results in this section provide a systematic construction of $n$-Kleene algebras from strict $n$-categories, in particular from free strict $n$-categories generated by computads or polygraphs, which correspond to higher-dimensional rewrite systems, see~\cite{AraBGMMM23} for details on polygraphs.
-As such path categories have many units, the framework provided by \cref{thm:main-theorem} is needed for constructing convolution $n$-Kleene algebras over them.
+The results in this section provide a systematic construction of $n$-Kleene algebras from strict $n$-categories, in particular from free strict $n$-categories generated by computads or polygraphs, which correspond to higher-dimensional rewrite systems.
+As such path categories have many units, the framework provided by \autoref{thm:main-theorem} is needed for constructing convolution $n$-Kleene algebras over them.
 In the context of polygraphs, however, the finite valency restriction used for constructing $\Dom_i$ and $\Cod_i$ seem rather severe.
 They exclude polygraphs generating cyclic paths in any dimension.
-In practice, however, higher-dimensional rewriting systems are often assumed to be noetherian, which rules out infinite paths. \end{example}
+In practice, however, higher-dimensional rewriting systems are often assumed to be noetherian, which rules out infinite rewriting paths. \end{exa}